piyushpatel2005/go-exploration/notes/channels/index.md

 When we created channels above, they were by default **unbuffered channels**.
 This means it will block the execution of go routine sending the data until the other go routine has received the previously sent data.
 The receiver on a channel is blocked until there is some data coming in from another go routine into that channel.
 This type of channels are called Unbuffered channels.
 Tehy need a receiver as soon as a message is emitted to the channel.
 They do not have buffer which means they do not have capacity to hold on to data so we don't have to specify `capacity` of the channel when creating a channel using `make` function.
 They do not store data, so they do not have any length.

+When you send data to a channel, the program execution control is blocked until another goroutine reads from this channel.
+This way go-routines synchronize without the use of locks or conditional variables.
+The same thing happens when reading from a channel.
+The reading is blocked until another goroutine writes to the channel.
 For unbuffered channels, the length and the capacity is always zero.

 ## Buffered Channels